 The new building will be tailored around the needs of our patients with all the up to date facilities needed to enable us to continue providing the best care to our patients.
 Our patients, families and carers and our staff will have an opportunity to influence the interior design of the residential building.

-Subject to approval and planning permission we would like to start building work in September 2018 with a completion date of October 2019.
+We received approval for the planning permission we began building work in November 2018 with a completion date of January 2020.

 Why are things changing?